Stars vs. Flames: Betting Trends, Odds, Advanced Stats

 Stars Betting Insights

-- The Stars have an 11-5 record when favored on the moneyline this season.
+- The Stars have been favored on the moneyline 18 times this season, and have gone 12-6 in those games.

-- Dallas has won all six games it has played as a moneyline favorite with odds of -175 or shorter.
+- Dallas is 8-3 (winning 72.7% of its games) when it has played as a moneyline favorite of -135 or shorter.

-- The implied moneyline probability in this matchup gives the Stars a 63.6% chance to win.
+- The Stars have an implied moneyline win probability of 57.4% in this matchup.

-- Dallas' 18 matches this season have finished above this game's total of 6 goals nine times.
+- Dallas and its opponent have posted more than 6 goals in 10 of 20 games this season.

 Stars vs Flames Additional Info